yeric1789/project3_circle/sample/45-ENEE447Project3/README.md

 - Read the definition of [`Yield` in `scheduler.cpp`](../../lib/sched/scheduler.cpp#L60-L63).
 - Implement the [`TODO`s in `taskswitch.S`](../../lib/sched/taskswitch.S#L26-L43).
 	- **Note**: This step depends on project 2's solution so you need to first copy project 2's solution to [here](../../lib/exceptionstub.S#L127-L129) and [here](../../lib/sched/scheduler.cpp#L509-L511).
+	- Hint: You probably will need to use the following assembly instructions:
+		- `cps` for switching into IRQ mode and disabling IRQ interrupt
+		- `mrs` for reading the value of `cpsr` register

 ### Problem 2: Identify and protect critical sections (in `scheduler.cpp`) in which IRQ interrupts should be temporarily disabled (because we don't want preemptive multitasking to occur in those critical sections).
 - Before solving problem 2, make sure you have done the following: